MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Enrolment/Update-MgRoleManagement.md

       - `[ResourceScopes <String[]>]`: List of scopes permissions granted by the role definition apply to.
 Currently only / is supported.
 Read-only when isBuiltIn is true.
 DO NOT USE.
 This will be deprecated soon.
 Attach scope to role assignment
       - `[RolePermissions <IMicrosoftGraphUnifiedRolePermission[]>]`: List of permissions included in the role.
 Read-only when isBuiltIn is true.
 Required.
         - `[AllowedResourceActions <String[]>]`: Set of tasks that can be performed on a resource.
 Required.
         - `[Condition <String>]`: Optional constraints that must be met for the permission to be effective.
+Not supported for custom roles.
         - `[ExcludedResourceActions <String[]>]`: Set of tasks that may not be performed on a resource.
 Not yet supported.
       - `[TemplateId <String>]`: Custom template identifier that can be set when isBuiltIn is false.
 This identifier is typically used if one needs an identifier to be the same across different directories.
 Read-only when isBuiltIn is true.
       - `[Version <String>]`: Indicates version of the unifiedRoleDefinition.
 Read-only when isBuiltIn is true.
     - `[RoleDefinitionId <String>]`: Identifier of the unifiedRoleDefinition the assignment is for.
   - `[RoleDefinitions <IMicrosoftGraphUnifiedRoleDefinition[]>]`:

-DEVICEMANAGEMENT `<IMicrosoftGraphRbacApplicationMultiple>`: rbacApplicationMultiple
+DEVICEMANAGEMENT <IMicrosoftGraphRbacApplicationMultiple>: rbacApplicationMultiple
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[ResourceNamespaces <IMicrosoftGraphUnifiedRbacResourceNamespace[]>]`: